EvilJagaGenius/jagoombacolor/README.md

 - Nuvie for the code that saves the desired Game Boy type per game.
 - Radimerry for the MGS:Ghost Babel elevator fix, Faceball menu fix, and SMLDX SRAM fix.
 - Therealteamplayer for the default-to-grayscale code for GB games if no SGB palette is found.
+- lesserkuma for batteryless saving mod, which you can find at https://github.com/lesserkuma/goombacolor